Akash98Sky/rom_building_system_setup/README.md

 		PATH="$HOME/platform-tools:$PATH"
 	fi

 For installing other packages :-

 	$ ./install_packages.out

 For installing only repo :-

 	$ ./install_repo.out

+Then open the ~/.bashrc file -

+	S nano ~/.bashrc

 	** Search for these lines in the .bashrc file, add these if not found -